-Jill is constantly strung out; the smallest mishap will send her into a state of frustration, stress and shouting.
-She is affected by everything around her: the traffic, long queues, the mean colleague.
-Her mood and happiness are directly influenced on a daily basis by what is happening around her.
-Sarah on the other hand, doesn’t let small things get to her.
-She decides how she wants to feel and she is much happier on a continuous basis than Jill.
-What is the difference?
+Jill is constantly strung out; the smallest mishap will send her into a state of frustration, stress, and shouting.
+Everything around her affects her: the traffic, long queues, the mean colleague.
+Her mood and happiness are directly influenced daily by what is happening around her.
+Sarah, on the other hand, doesn’t let small things get to her.
+She decides how she wants to feel and is constantly much happier than Jill.

 Our emotional part of the brain, the limbic system, is one of the oldest parts when compared, for example, to our prefrontal cortex, which is our ‘thinking’ part.